 The teaching world is fraught with challenges and obstacles.
 Helicopter parents, huge class sizes, faculty meetings that test the limits of your patience.
 In all of this, it’s good to know that someone’s got your back (and a spare dollar for a Diet Coke from the vending machine).
-There are 12 moments you’ll recognize if you’ve found your teaching BFF.
+Here are 15 moments you’ll recognize if you’ve found your teaching BFF.

 1. Your teaching BFF knows exactly how you like your coffee.

 And sometimes gets you one without even asking, like a quiet, all-knowing caffeine angel.

 2. They can always talk you off a ledge.

 Your teaching BFF is the one you go to after the tub of glitter was spilled on your floor; your computer deletes the 45-question final you were working on; or you get a passive-aggressive email that was sent to the entire school, but you know it was directed at your department.
 Ten minutes together and you’re cool as a cucumber again.